gvwilson/sdxpy/src/vm/index.md

     holds the memory address of the next instruction to execute.
     It is automatically initialized to point at address 0, so that is where every program must start.
+    (This requirement is part of our VM's
+    [%g abi "Application Binary Interface" %], or ABI.)

 1. Four [%i "register (in computer)" %][%g register "registers" %][%/i%] named R0 to R3 that instructions can access directly.